-As the backlash to Instagram’s recent logo change demonstrates, everybody has an opinion about design.
+The backlash to Instagram’s logo change demonstrated, everybody has an opinion about design.

 This has been demonstrated time and time again – logos in particular evoke strong opinions from the general public.
 In 2010, Gap reverted back to their old logo after public outcry, the London 2012 Olympic Games logo was the subject of ridicule, and more recently, Channel 4’s deconstructed rebrand has been labelled bizarre by critics.

 But why does everybody have an opinion about design?
 Well, it’s all about how we interact with and understand designed products.